Sknyliv air show disaster: Aftermath

+Prosecution

 On 24 June 2005, a military court sentenced pilot Volodymyr Toponar and co-pilot Yuriy Yegorov to fourteen and eight years in prison, respectively.
 The court found the two pilots and three other military officials guilty of failing to follow orders, negligence, and violating flight rules.
 Two of the three officials were sentenced to up to six years in prison; the third received up to four years.
 Toponar was ordered to pay ₴7.2 million (US$1.42 million; €1.18 million) in compensation to the families, and Yegorov ₴2.5 million.
 The crew's main flight trainer was acquitted for lack of evidence.

 After the verdict was announced, Toponar said that he planned to appeal, insisting that the crash was due to technical problems and a faulty flight plan.
 Yegorov was released in 2008 after President Viktor Yushchenko issued a decree reducing his sentence to three and a half years.

-The pilots were assigned the majority of the blame, which included accusations of attempting maneuvers with which they were not experienced.
-Toponar had requested an additional training flight at the airfield where the display was to be performed, but the request was denied.

 Near the end of his prison term, Toponar reasserted his innocence in a phone interview.
 "From the mission briefing it is obvious that the flight area parameters we were given significantly exceeded the safe margin of separation from spectators.
 What happened is the fault of organizers.
 Planes must not fly over spectators.
 During the show, I had to make several advanced maneuvers in a few minutes.
 During the half-barrel, I noticed decreased thrust of both engines and the airspeed fell.
 But the cause remains unknown!
 Ground control ordered us to continue the flight.
 During the last maneuver—an oblique loop with a turn—the plane became uncontrollable.
 During the trial they said it was caused by pilot error due to inexperience.
-I have 27 years in the cockpit with 2000 hours flying time.
+I have 27 years in the cockpit with 2,000 hours flying time.
 I was a member of the Ukrainian Falcons… To the last I struggled to lift the plane, [but] copilot Yuriy Yegorov hit the catapult [triggering ejection] and we two ejected with our seats."